TayyabAhmed561/Tic-Tac-Toe-ChatGPT/README.md

 # Tic-Tac-Toe-ChatGPT
-Tic tac toe but you verse ChatGPT
+Tic tac toe but you challenge ChatGPT